Getting Started

 Note

-With the addition of Apple silicon support, the macOS package contains two subdirectories inside the unzipped sdk-release directory, with libraries for respective platforms.
+The macOS package contains two subdirectories inside the unzipped sdk-release directory, with libraries for respective platforms.
 The sdk-release-arm packages are designed for Arm architectures, and the sdk-release-x86 packages are designed for x86 architectures.
 To simplify this guide, we will mention only the sdk-release directory.
+We also provide a macos64-universal.zip for download.
+This package contains universal binaries (both x86_64/arm64 architecture) and thus can be used on both Intel and Apple Silicon Macbooks.

 CA certificates